-Karl Wolonsky is responsible for overseeing the effective operation of campus buildings, trades and construction services, grounds and utilities.
-Karl has over 38 years of service at UCI as assistant dean for the School of Physical Sciences prior to recently assuming the position of assistant vice chancellor.
+Karl Wolonsky is responsible for overseeing Environmental Health & Safety, Facilities Management, and Transportation & Distribution Services.
+Karl has over 42 years of service at UCI as assistant dean for the School of Physical Sciences prior to recently assuming the position of assistant vice chancellor.
 Karl earned his undergraduate and graduate degrees from the University of New Mexico where he also served as the first administrator for the New Mexico’s State Medical Examiner’s Office.

 Chief of Staff

 Mary Clark plays a critical support role in strategic planning and provides administrative leadership on Division of Finance and Administration and/or UCI initiatives, including the design and management of projects and programs that are integral to UCI’s financial health, academic excellence, and productivity.
 She has nearly 25 years of experience in higher education at universities in the United States and Europe.
 Mary served as the chief of operations for the Division of Administration & Finance at California State University, Fullerton; eight years at UCI's Paul Merage School of Business as director and then assistant dean; and prior to her tenure at UCI, Mary was at Washington University in St. Louis, IESE Business School in Barcelona, Spain, and Chapman University.
 Mary holds an executive MBA degree from Washington University in St. Louis and a Bachelor of Arts in Spanish with a minor in business administration from California State University, Fullerton.